stungeye/Programming-1-Notes/docs/03-history-of-cpp/00-history-of-cpp.md

 Separate from the language, the term "Modern C++" can also refer to newer best practices for designing, writing, and building C++ applications.

+In this course we'll study C++ from both a "Modern C++" and a "Legacy C++" perspective.
+The hope is that you learn to write new code in the modern fashion, with the ability to maintain existing code.

 ## Why C++

 Here are some of the reasons why C++ remains such a popular language:

-- **Flexible:** It supports different styles of coding including imperative, object-oriented, generic, and functional programming.
+- **Flexible:** It supports different coding styles including imperative, object-oriented, generic, and functional programming.
 - **Safe:** The language is statically-typed, meaning the compiler can catch a wide range of type-related bugs.
-- **Performant:** With data types that map directly to machine hardware the compiler can produced highly optimized native code.
+- **Performant:** With data types that map directly to machine hardware the compiler can produce highly optimized native code.
 - **Cross-Platform:** Carefully written C++ can be compiled to run on different CPU architectures and for different operating systems.
 - **"Batteries-Included":** C++ ships with an excellent standard library that includes high-quality implementation of commonly needed data-structures and algorithms.